Chapter 3 of 9

 More Examples: Leading vs. Open-Ended Questions

 Leading questions contaminate your data.
+They're the equivalent of a scientist adjusting their instruments to get the results they want.
 Here's how to reframe them:

 Leading (Bad) Open-Ended (Good) Why